HathorNetwork/rfcs/projects/evm-compatible-bridge/design.md

 The admins of this wallet cannot simply remove a participant from the MultiSig since it would change the actual wallet so any changes on the participants or the number of minimum signatures would require a redeploy of all instances of the service.

 The EVM provides events (or logs) which can be used to communicate a new proposal and request for signatures, but for the MultiSig wallet on Hathor the communication needs to be handled in a different way.

+## Hathor MultiSig

+Hathor MultiSig standard relies on a pay-to-script-hash (P2SH) model, this means that for any data to be written on-chain (e.g. transactions, token create/mint/melt operations) the signatures for this "write" must already be collected.
+This makes is why we need a secondary communication channel for proposals since they were not yet accepted.

+To handle operations on the MultiSig wallet each participant will run a copy of a headless wallet initialized with its seed and MultiSig configuration.
+They will coordinate with the other service instances using the secondary communication channel and make operations on the wallet using the headless REST API.

+For the service to be notified that a transaction was sent to the "federation" MultiSig wallet we will use the websocket extension of the headless which enabled real time notification of a received transaction.

+# Future possibilities
+[future-possibilities]: #future-possibilities

+Although Hathor's MultiSig has all the secutiry features required to make the bridge functional we still need to rely on external components, i.e. a communication channel for actors and a storage for state management (e.g. token equivalency and transaction proposals).
+This could be changed to use a nano-contract, where it can handle events, listing tx proposals and federation with a changing number of participants with 0 downtime.
+Using nano-contracts would also enable very low cost deployment and infrastructure of bridges to new EVM compatible chains and allow for security updates to take effect on all bridges.